rlucente-se-jboss/bootc-demo/README.md

 # The bootc demo
-yeah.
+This project shows how to create a bootable container image and then deploy that in several ways.

 ## Demo setup
-Install a minimal CentOS Stream 9 instance.
-Copy this repo to the CentOS Stream 9 instance.
-Log into the CentOS Stream 9 instance.
+Start with a minimal install of CentOS Stream 9 on baremetal or as a VM.
+Make sure this repository is on your host using either `git clone` or secure copy (`scp`).

+During CentOS Stream installation, configure a regular user with `sudo` privileges on the host.
+These instructions assume that this repository is cloned or copied to your user's home directory on the host (e.g. `~/rhel-image-mode`).
+The below instructions use that assumption.

-Create an SSH keypair to access the edge device.
-Don't set a passphrase, even though you really should, to make the demo a little easier.
+Login to the host using `ssh` and then run the following commands to create an SSH keypair to access the edge device.
+Even though you really should, don't set a passphrase to make the demo a little easier.

     cd ~/rhel-image-mode
     ssh-keygen -t rsa -f ~/.ssh/id_core
     cp ~/.ssh/id_core.pub .

-Edit `demo.conf` and make sure its what you want for the various variables.
+Edit the `demo.conf` file and make sure the settings are correct.
+At a minimum, you should adjust `CONTAINER_REPO` to match the fully qualified name for your bootable container image.

-Configure the demo.
+Run the following script to update the system.

     sudo ./register-and-update.sh
     sudo reboot

+After the system reboots, run the following script to install container and ISO image tools.

     sudo ./config-bootc.sh

+At this point, setup is complete.

 ## Demo
+In this demo, we'll build a bootable container image, test it, and then show several ways that it can be deployed.

 ### Build the operating system image
-Build the new operating system image.
+First, inspect the `Containerfile` and see that these are the same familiar commands to tailor a container.
+The base container image contains a pre-built bootable container image that can be tailored.

+Run the following commands to create a new bootable container image by layering onto the exising one.

     . demo.conf
     podman build -f Containerfile -t ${CONTAINER_REPO}

-Test the operating system by running it as a normal container.
+This build will take much less time than building from a blueprint file with image builder.
+Once the bootable container is built, you can test it by running it as an ordinary container with podman.

-    podman run -d --rm --name lamp -p 8080:80 ${CONTAINER_REPO} /sbin/init curl -s http://localhost:8080 | grep -i 'image mode'
+    podman run -d --rm --name lamp -p 8080:80 ${CONTAINER_REPO} /sbin/init

+The `/sbin/init` command launches systemd within the container image to then run all of the services.
+The container though is passing kernel calls to the host kernel rather than using its own.

+Use `curl` to browse to the web server within the running container -OR- simply use your browser to connect to the URL.

+    curl -s http://localhost:8080 | grep -i 'image mode'

-Shell into the running container as well and explore the image.
+With podman, you can also remote shell into the running container to explore the filesystem contents and layout.

     podman exec -it lamp /bin/bash
     exit

-Stop the running container, which will also remove the container since the `podman run` command included the `--rm` option.
+When you're finished confirming that the bootable container is correct, you can stop the running container with the command below.
+Because the `podman run` command included the `--rm` option, the container will be removed from the host's filesystem when it stops.

     podman stop lamp

-Push the new operating system image to your registry.
+Now that you have a bootable container image, push the repository to your registry to make the image available to others.

     . demo.conf
     podman login $(echo ${CONTAINER_REPO} | cut -d/ -f1)